 If your answer was zero, then go to the top of the class.
 Look through the index, and it jumps straight from “profitability” to “promotion”.

-If you look at brand activities which come out of the marketing plan, almost all are project based.
+Most brand activities which come out of the marketing plan are project based.
 There’s a specific end goal.
-A series of actions needs to happen to deliver that end goal.
+A series of actions needs to happen to deliver that goal.
 And, a team of experts need to come together to make those actions happen.
 These things scream project.

 End goal + actions + team of experts = project

-If you look at most of our guides, you’ll see this end goal + actions + team of experts = project equation come through in the processes which sit behind key marketing activities.
+You see this end goal + actions + team of experts = project equation come through in the processes which underpin many marketing activities.

-It’s there in our market research process guide.
-It’s there in our advertising development guide.
-In fact, you’ll even find it even in our creative guides like logo design, and our e-Commerce guides like setting up your own store.
+It’s in the market research process.
+The advertising development process.
+In fact, you’ll even find it even in creative processes like logo design, and our e-Commerce processes like setting up your own store.

-Being the project manager on one of those types of project means defining the goal.
-You need to identify the right people for the project team to deliver that goal, based on the expertise they bring.
-You then need to get those experts to map out all the tasks that need to happen to reach the goal.
-And, then you need to organise the task list, and make sure people do what they need to.
+Being the project manager on one of those types of project starts with defining the goal.
+You have to identify the right people for the project team to deliver that goal, based on the expertise they bring.
+You then ask the team to map out all the tasks needed to reach the goal.
+And, then you manage this task list, and make sure people do what they need to.

 But, what we’ve just summed up in a mere paragraph, in real life takes weeks, months, sometimes even years at a time.
 A big advertising campaign or new product launch can easily run up to 70 or 80 different tasks, and need a team of 10 or more different functional experts.
-All of whom are likely to have different opinions to your marketing thinking.
+All of whom will have different opinions to your marketing thinking.

 Legal experts who want to protect the company’s reputation.
 Supply chain experts who want to run efficient operations.
-Finance teams who worry about margins and ratios.
+Finance teams who worry about the profit and loss.
 Sales teams who worry about keeping their trade customers happy, and need to give them months of notice about any changes.

-So, planning as a skill, doesn’t just mean project plans.
-For us, planning is much more than that.
+Planning as a skill doesn’t just mean project plans.
+It’s much more than that.

-Planning is about having contingencies in mind when things go wrong.
-It’s about documenting and presenting clear plans, so that people can clearly understand what they’re supposed to be doing.
+Planning is about having contingencies for when things go wrong.
+It’s about documenting and presenting clear plans, so everyone understands what they’re supposed to be doing.

-The higher up the marketing chain you go, the more time you spend thinking ahead, rather than just doing stuff now.
-Marketing managers spend a huge amount of time on plans, budgets, and business cases.
+The higher up the marketing chain you go, the more time you spend thinking ahead, rather than doing stuff now.
+Marketing managers spend lots of time on plans, budgets, and business cases.